GoranDubajic/PSIML-Theano/README.md

 # PSIML-Theano
-Instructions for installing Theano on Windows for PSIML
+# Instructions for installing Theano on Windows for PSIML

-These are already existing instructions for installing Theano on Windows.
+These are already existing instructions for installing Theano on Windows [Installation of Theano on Windows](Installation of Theano on Windows).